London Ward Well-Being Scores

 - Access to public open space & nature

 With some measures if the data shows a high figure that indicates better well-being, and with other measures a low figure indicates better well-being.
-Therefore scores for Life Expectancy, GCSE scores, PTALs, Access to Public Open Space/Nature, and Election turnout have been reversed so that in all measures low scores indicate probable lower well-being.
+Therefore scores for Life Expectancy, GCSE scores, PTALs, and Access to Public Open Space/Nature have been reversed so that in all measures low scores indicate probable lower well-being.

 Why should measuring well-being be important to policy makers?

 Following research by the Cabinet Office and Office for National Statistics, the government is aiming to develop policy that is more focused on ‘all those things that make life worthwhile’ (David Cameron, November 2010).
 They are interested in developing new and better ways to understand how policy and public services affect well-being.

 It is important for London policy makers to consider well-being at a local level (smaller than borough level) because of the often huge differences within boroughs.
 Local authorities rely on small area data in order to target resources, and with local authorities currently gaining more responsibilities from government, this is of increasing importance.
 But small area data is also of interest to academics, independent analysts and members of the public with an interest in the subject of well-being.